This post may contain affiliate links. Please see our disclosure policy for more details.

 Four frozen yogurt bars placed on top of blue popsicle mold.

-Easy Frozen Yogurt Bars
+Why You’ll Love These Frozen Yogurt Bars

 I am forever grateful for yogurt!
 It’s such a delicious, healthy, and versatile ingredient that I love adding to everything from pancakes for babies and toddlers and yogurt muffins to custard yogurt toast, protein pizza, and Greek yogurt smoothies.

-And now, it’s the star of another favorite snack—frozen yogurt bars!
+And now, it’s the star of another favorite snack…frozen yogurt bars!

 And if you don’t want to bother with using a popsicle mold, give these strawberry yogurt clusters or frozen peanut butter banana bites a try!